 Our first RV was a Blue Bird Wanderlodge, which are very well made coaches.
 That’s where we learned what makes a good RV, and also what we needed in a rig.
 Then we designed every inch of the van for our particular wants, needs, and desires, and we were pleasantly surprised at how wonderful it turned out, And the “u” (with the ‘oomlots’) is an homage to the German chassis that we feel will provide a reliable infrastructure to build on.

 We felt WunderLodge was appropriate, because with this floor plan, it really is a wonder how many full-performance features it contains, in just a stock, steel-sided Sprinter van.
-Most all van conversions, whether DIY or even production, suffer from several, severe limitations and compromises that often include: no shower, or even a toilet, virtually no storage for any additional equipment like chairs, and super small, almost just ‘token’, wardrobe, galley, and dinette tables.
+Most all van conversions, whether DIY or even production, suffer from several, severe limitations and compromises that often include: no shower, or even a toilet, virtually no storage for any additional equipment like chairs, and super small, almost just ‘token’, wardrobe, galley, and dinette table.
 But this van has all of those key features, in glorious, full-size proportions.
-Starting with a separate ‘garage’ accessible from the back doors, a 6’ x 6’ x 1.5’ (52 cubic feet) space, filled with adjustable padded compartments for all your chairs, tables, BBQ, propane tank, fire ring, cornhole game, hammocks, rugs, tools, bike accessories, and recreation equipment that make traveling a joy.
+Starting with a separate ‘garage’ accessible from the back doors, a 6’ x 6’ x 1.5’ space (52 cubic feet!), filled with adjustable padded compartments for all the chairs, tables, BBQ, propane tank, fire ring, cornhole game, hammocks, rugs, tools, bike accessories, and recreational equipment that make traveling a joy.
 There’s a 4’ wide bath with toilet, sink, and shower with ‘mister mode’ for great water savings, and 52 gals of fresh water.
 A 4’ wide, 6’ tall, and 2’ deep wardrobe large enough to store all your clothes – even for long, multi-season trips.
-And an 8’ long full-feature galley with 5 cubic foot, three drawer, compressor fridge-freezer, a large microwave, toaster oven, and a 6.5’ long counter top for easy meal prep!
+And an 8’10″ long full-featured galley with 5 cubic foot, three drawer, compressor fridge-freezer, a large microwave, toaster oven, and a 7’ long counter top for easy meal prep!
 Two top-model Fantastic vent fans (one in the bath).
 And then there is the dinette table…perhaps the largest you ever see in any RV, even big RV’s!
 It is 45” x 27” (8.5 sq ft), and can seat up to nine people!

 The to-scale floor plan shows the very large front dinette flanked by large windows or even the huge sliding door open to bring all the ‘out’ in, that can quickly and easily convert into a full size bed.
-Galley is bigger than our Blue Bird one, with 6.5’ countertop, using a simple induction electric hotplate as a stove.
+Galley is bigger than our Blue Bird one, with 6.5’ countertop, using a simple induction cooktop as a stove.
 Custom-built 12v. compressor 3-drawer fridge increases efficiency further.
 No propane system is on board (you can drive through the Lincoln Tunnel!), except for the portable BBQ and gas stove that you can even use on the countertop, with windows open for ventilation.
 The combo water heater/space heater is undercarriage, diesel-fired.
 And quiet.
-No generator is needed, as Sprinter’s unique engine can idle just as as efficiently to run the stock “dash” 23,000btu AC during any warm climate dry camping, and re-charge the house batteries with it’s stock, 220amp alternator.
-A ‘window AC’ is on the back wall for when plugged in.
+No generator is needed, as the 5,000btu AC can run for hours from the large battery bank and full roof of solar.
 The idea is go more basic, and if it’s a slight inconvenience, it’s O.K. because it’s worth it, to have less complication.
 Very few systems are used to achieve full climate control and creature comforts, providing simplicity and low maintenance.
 Across from the Galley is a floor-to-ceiling (6’high) wardrobe closet that is 4’ wide, and 2’ deep.
 And the bathroom is 4’ wide, 2’ deep, with a shower that rains (or mists) down on the toilet and sink, to a drain in the middle of the floor.

 Large, dual-pane windows are across from each other up front, and each can “tent open” for full ventilation, and integrated bug screens and black-out shades.
 Reversible ‘Fantastic’ brand fans above the galley and in the bath also provide sunlight, are ‘in-line’ across the width of the roof, to help configure the rooftop for maximum solar panels.
 With a mini RV like this, with highly-efficient components, the power from a full rooftop of solar (650watts!) is enough to power a lot of quiet, economical, dry camping.

 This vehicle can tow 5,000 lbs.
-A conventional tow car could be used at any time, however we would plan to have two high-performance electric bicycles on the back of the van.
+A conventional tow car could be used at any time, however we would plan to make-do with just our two high-performance electric bicycles on the back of the van.
 With their range of 50 miles, to bike “into town”, and the fact that the van itself is easy to ‘pack-up’ and drive, even into congested areas, a towed car (“toad”) will not be necessary or desired.

 Here are my weight estimates: